 What workers could be hired to help with a project

 Someone who is in business for him or herself would mostly like have a say in these matters.

-It’s important to remember that just because a company calls you an independent contractor – or even gives you a 1099 to fill out – doesn’t mean that you are one.
+It’s important to remember that just because a company calls you an independent contractor – or even gives you a 1099 – doesn’t mean that you are one.
 It’s up to the law, not the company you work for, to decide your employment status.
 In fact, the Department of Labor just released guidance that says most workers are employees under the Fair Labor Standards Act (FLSA).

 Industries at Risk for Employee Misclassification

 Below you will find examples of industries that were either targeted by government investigations or hit with class action lawsuits over their classification of their workers.
 This list is not exhaustive.

 Home products installation (including cable and internet installation)

 Pharmaceuticals and health care (including ambulatory services)